 I’ve seen numerous experts speak up in the wake of Hoffman’s death, but few have offered hard science on what we really know about how a person’s duration of sobriety is related to their chances of being sober in the subsequent years.
 Fortunately, there are data to support the idea that recovery is durable, and that the vast majority of people who stay sober for a long time will continue to stay sober afterwards.

 The most thorough attempt to understand what happens to addicts and alcoholics who stay sober is an eight-year study of nearly 1200 addicts.
-They were able to follow up on over 94% of the study participants, and they found that extended abstinence really does predict long term recovery.
+They were able to follow up on over 94 percent of the study participants, and they found that extended abstinence really does predict long-term recovery.
 Some takeaways from this research are: